 There are certain parts of properties we become used to: a cracked baseboard here, a missing tile there.
 We live with them for so long that they fade into the background.
-However, they aren’t invisible to new buyers.
+However, they aren't invisible to a prospective buyer.

-If some areas of your home could use repair, fixing them up could make the house more tempting.
+If some areas of your home could use repair, fixing them up could improve the home value and increase buyer interest.
 Improvements like minor renovations and landscaping could also boost the home’s curb appeal, reigniting interest where it was stagnant before.